hugoroussel/popcontract/README.md

 # Proof of Personhood on the Ethereum blockchain
-Concile anonymity and accoutability using proof of Personhood tokens and the Ethereum blockchain
+Concile anonymity and accoutability using proof of personhood tokens and the ethereum blockchain.

 ## Setting up the configuration of the party